bash-j/mikey_nodes/README.md

 The upscale_by setting is how large you want the final image to be before it runs the last base sampler over the image.
 A value of 1 will output the original image size.
 2 will be 2x the size of the original.

-The highres_strength setting allows you to control this.
+The highres_strength setting allows you to control this last stage and how much detail it adds.
+Setting of 1 is the sweet spot I found didn't scramble faces in a few test images.
 Dial it down if you are still getting scrambled images, or turn it up if you want to add more detail.

 ## Style Conditioner